kurokobo/psdify/Docs/docs/cmdlets/Add-DifyFile.md

 # Add-DifyFile

+!!! warning

+    This help was primarily created by a generative AI.
+It may contain partially inaccurate expressions.

 ## SYNOPSIS

 Upload files to the Dify platform.
 This is not designed to invoke manually, but rather to be used by other cmdlets.